Axwabo/Budapest-Metro/README.md

 Trains get dispatched and recalled automatically.

+> [!NOTE]
-~~You can select when and where to start the game.~~ At the moment (due to a bug) the player always starts the game at Kelenföld vasútállomás.
+> You can select when and where to start the game.
+> However, due to a bug, the player always starts the game at Kelenföld vasútállomás on Linux (at least).

+## How to Play

+Currently, the web build doesn't work.

+1. Download the zip file for your platform from the [releases page](https://github.com/Axwabo/Budapest-Metro/releases)
+2. Extract the archive to a folder
+3. Run the executable
+    - `Budapest-Metro.x86_64` on Linux
+    - `Budapest-Metro.exe` on windows

 > [!TIP]
 > Press `[TAB]` to open the in-game menu.